piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/sql-server-connectivity-troubleshooting.md

 ---
-title: SQL Server Connectivity Troubleshooting
+title: SQL Server connectivity troubleshooting
 ---
 SQL Server installs with limited network connectivity.
 Therefore, when initially installed, the Database Engine cannot be accessed from another device.